 That concludes our best putting aids review.
 I hope it has been of use.
 If you would like any other putting aids reviewed please comment below and I will get my hands on them.
-For the best golf training aids and plane trainers check out this article.
-Or to learn more about the best putting mats check out this article.
+For the best full swing training aids check out this article.

 Happy golfing – Will @ Golf Insider